Berkeley-CS61B/website-fa23/materials/lab/lab01/index.md

 Open IntelliJ.
 Then follow the steps below.

-**Make sure you're running IntelliJ Version 2021.2 or later before continuing.** This is because we will use Java 17.
+**Make sure you're running IntelliJ Version 2021.2 or later before continuing.** This is because we will use Java 17 or later.
 We are using **IntelliJ Version 2023.2** (in the images), which has an updated user interface.
 Note that there might be older screenshots of IntelliJ in this lab - that is fine since the general layout is still relatively consistent.